Razorn7/ColorPalette-for-VCMP/README.md

 ### Events
 - `GUI::ReceiveColorFromPalette(Colour/RGBA colour)` - This event is called when the user selects some color

+### Note
+- `GUIColorPalette()` will return a GUICanvas element, then it can be children of another element (like a GUIWindow).
+- May contain bugs and problems when specifying some size.
+- You can't manage vehicle colors with this resource due to VC:MP limitations.

 ### Example of usage
 ```squirrel